Tybee Island, Georgia: Shark attacks

 On June 15, 2016, the Tybee city council voted 4–1 to withhold shark attack numbers where the attacks did not result in loss of life.
-According to an article in the "Savannah Morning News", the vote was a direct result of pressure from local businesses which had seen a decline in tourism due to recent reported shark activity.
+According to the Savannah Morning News, the vote was a direct result of pressure from local businesses that had seen a decline in tourism due to recent reported shark activity.

 Geography

 Tybee Island is located at 32°0′24″N 80°50′58″W (32.006672, -80.849374).
 The island is the north easternmost of Georgia's Sea Islands, which comprise the outer section of the state's Lower Coastal Plain region.
 Like the other Sea Islands, Tybee consists of a sandy beach on its eastern shore and a tidal salt marsh on its western shore.
 The interior consists of a maritime forest (the density of which has been reduced by development) and freshwater sloughs.

-The Savannah River empties into the Atlantic Ocean just north of Tybee Island, placing the island in a crazy strategic location.
+The Savannah River empties into the Atlantic Ocean just north of Tybee Island, placing the island in a strategic location.
 To the west, the marsh-lined Lazaretto Creek splits the island off from McQueens Island (the 2 mi stretch between the main western shore of Tybee Island and Lazaretto Creek is mostly marshland).
 Tybee Creek flows along the south shore of Tybee Island and joins the Atlantic at the island's southeastern tip.
 Little Tybee Island, which consists mostly of protected wetlands, lies across Tybee Creek to the southwest.
 The size of the sandy beach at the southern tip of Tybee Island varies considerably in response to tidal changes.